 - Rittenhouse Square and Old City for Philadelphia history buffs.

-- University City for college students.
+- University City for students and hospital staff.

 - Fishtown for hipsters.